 - 1/2 cup freshly grated Parmesan cheese

 - 1 tablespoon freshly ground black pepper

 SHRIMP: Heat butter and oil in a large, heavy skillet over medium-high heat.
 Add the onion, reduce heat to medium-low and cook 3 to 4 minutes or until beginning to soften.
 Add the green bell pepper and celery.
 Cook 7 to 8 minutes or until very soft.

 Stir in garlic, flour, Cajun seasoning and cayenne and cook briefly (15 seconds).

 Add sausage, chicken broth and tomatoes.
 Bring to a boil, reduce heat to low and simmer for 8 to 10 minutes or until reduced slightly and thickened.

 Stir in shrimp and cook 2 to 3 minutes or until just firm.
 Stir in heavy cream and heat through.
 Serve with grits.

-MAKE AHEAD; Can be prepared up to two days ahead WITHOUT the shrimp.
+MAKE AHEAD: Can be prepared up to two days ahead WITHOUT the shrimp.
 Heat on the stovetop and add shrimp before serving.
-The grits are best prepared shortly before serving.
+However, the grits are best prepared shortly before serving.